hopto-dot/JPDB-Discord-Bot/README.md

 Invite the bot to your server **[here](https://discord.com/api/oauth2/authorize?client_id=874240645995331585&permissions=68672&scope=bot)**.

-_Note: the bot won't be online 24/7 as it is still in development._
+_Note: the bot isn't online 24/7 as it is still in development._

 ## Commands:
 * !help - get help on commands